 ITA - EN

-The tour starts on the Naviglio Grande where you will see the typical houses that historically made the working class districts of Milan, the “case di Ringhiera”.
-You cruise will continue one of the oldest churches in the city: the Church of San Cristoforo, whose construction began in the 13th century and it now the favourite church for wedding celebrations In the city.
+The tour starts on the Naviglio Grande where you can see the typical houses that historically made the working class districts of Milan, the “case di Ringhiera”.
+The cruise will continue to the oldest church in the city: the Church of San Cristoforo, whose construction began in the 13th century and it’s now the most chosen church for wedding celebrations in the whole city.

-Proceeding by boat along the Naviglio Grande you will come across the historic headquarters of Canottieri Milano Olona, the first rowing team in the city and the famous Vicolo dei Lavandai, an architectural jewel that takes its name from the Confraternity of the Launderers.
-Since the 18th century this guild was in charge of washing the linen of wealthy families, these they were collected in panniers and carried on the shoulders in the alley up to the iconic washhouse still existing today.
+Proceeding by boat along the Naviglio Grande you will come across the historic headquarters of Canottieri Milano Olona, the first rowing team in the city, and the famous Vicolo dei Lavandai, an architectural jewel that takes its name from the Confraternity of the Launderers.
+Since the 18th century, this guild was in charge of washing the linen of wealthy families, collected in panniers and carried on the shoulders in the alley up to the iconic washhouse still existing today.

-Leaving the Darsena, continuing to navigate the Naviglio Pavese and crossing the Trophy bridge, you can see the alley of cheese makers where the delicious Marscarpone cheese is said to have been invented.
-And finally you will come the to the Conchetta, the first of the 14 navigation basins that connects Milan and Pavia.
-Designed by Leonardo da Vinci is still operational five century after its construction.
+Leaving the Darsena and crossing the Trophy bridge, you can see the alley of cheese makers where the delicious Marscarpone cheese is consider to be invented.
+And finally you will arrive to the Conchetta, the first of the 14 navigation basins that connects Milan to Pavia.
+Designed by Leonardo da Vinci, this is still operational five century after its construction.

 The navigation on the Navigli ends at the starting jetty, on the Naviglio Grande.

 There are several curiosities that can be found on the canals, here are some of them:

 1) The transportation of the marbles that still decorate the Milan Cathedral today, coming from the Candoglia quarries on Lake Maggiore, took place through the Naviglio Grande.

 2) In 1805 Napoleon completed the construction of the Naviglio Pavese to connect “Milan with the sea”.